Space Cadets (game show)

-Space Cadets was a British comedy panel game broadcast on Channel 4 in 1997.
+Space Cadets is a British comedy panel game broadcast on Channel 4 in 1997.
 It was presented by "High Commander" Greg Proops with Bill Bailey and Craig Charles as the "Space Captains" (captains of the two teams).
 It ran for just one series with ten episodes.

 Like the BBC's Have I Got News for You, the contestants were celebrities and the show was played mainly for laughs.
 Bestselling author Terry Pratchett once appeared as a guest.
 When the contestants were asked who was Britain's most shoplifted author, Pratchett immediately answered "I am!" which was the correct answer.
 (The other contestants and Proops all immediately pulled out "shoplifted" copies of Pratchett's books, one of which Pratchett proceeded to sign.)

 Opening sequence text

 The following text appeared on the screen in the opening title sequence (over footage of Charles, Bailey, and Proops): 3 Cosmic Comics, On A Voyage From Planet Mirth To Combat Against The Weird, The Unthinkable, The Unknown.
 They Are Space Cadets.